There is so much to think about and decisions to be made when you first set up a freshwater fish tank.

 A heater is not needed for a cold water fish tank unless your room temperature takes a nose dive resulting in the fish tank water becoming too cold.

-Then you will need a heater to raise the temperature and avoid loosing fish.
+Then you will need a heater to raise the temperature and avoid losing fish.

 Filtration System